TheMicronauts/TORAIZ-AS-1-Help/README.md

 - The first table lists all sound parameters alongside their physical controls, the CC and NRPN numbers that control them where applicable, and their range of both real-world and MIDI values.

 - The second table, accessible via a tab at the bottom left, provides side-by-side blank patch sheets to be filled in with your own values (after copying or downloading the table).
-It is designed for quickly noting down settings and comparing patches (a very useful feature when working on sound design or with Klangfarbenmelodie, yet completely overlooked by software developers).
+It is designed for quickly noting down settings and comparing patches.

 ## Reset And Control MIDI Parts For Cubendo